-- Developing and recommending to the Board corporate governance policies and procedures. - Identifying individuals qualified to become directors of Cabot. - Recommending director candidates to the Board to fill vacancies and to stand for election at the annual meeting of stockholders. - Recommending Committee assignments. - Leading the annual review of the Board's performance. - Recommending compensation and benefit policies for Cabot's directors. - · Reviewing and making determinations regarding interested transactions under Cabot's Related Person Transaction Policy and Procedures.
+- Developing and recommending to the Board corporate governance policies and procedures. - Identifying individuals qualified to become directors of Cabot. - Recommending director candidates to the Board to fill vacancies and to stand for election at the annual meeting of stockholders. - Recommending Committee assignments. - Leading the annual review of the Board's performance. - Recommending compensation and benefit policies for Cabot's directors. - Reviewing and making determinations regarding interested transactions under Cabot's Related Person Transaction Policy and Procedures. - Assisting the Board in CEO succession planning, including succession planning in the event of unforeseeable events.

-During fiscal 2020, the Governance Committee continued its focus on Board composition and refreshment, and during the year, Douglas Del Grosso joined our Board.
-The Committee also introduced a director overboarding policy to our Corporate Governance Guidelines.
-With respect to our director compensation program, the Committee last formally conducted an assessment of the competitiveness of this program in 2018.
-Ordinarily, the Committee would have performed this assessment in November 2020 and any changes would have been effective as of January 2021.
-In light of the impact of the COVID-19 pandemic on the Company, the Committee deferred this assessment until next year.
+During fiscal 2021, the Governance Committee continued its focus on Board composition matters to ensure the Board as a whole has the skills, talents, diversity and expertise needed to meet Cabot's evolving needs.
+With respect to our director compensation program, the Committee last formally assessed the competitiveness of this program in 2018, having deferred the assessment it would have performed in November 2020 in light of the impact of the COVID-19 pandemic on the Company.
+The Committee undertook this assessment in November 2021 and made modest changes to our director compensation program to ensure it remains competitive and appropriate to attract experienced and qualified candidates to our Board.
+These changes were effective January 1, 2022.